2022

 La seconde phase consistera à développer et à administrer un questionnaire qui sera destiné aux familles militaires et aux vétérans afin de cerner leurs besoins/leurs évaluations/leurs utilisations en matière de programmes et de services en santé mentale.
 Les deux phases de ce project de recherche se feront avec l'aide de partenaires comme les Centres de la famille du Québec et les organisations de vétérans.
 Un rapport complet sera produit afin d'exposer les résultats des deux phases du project de recherche et afin de soumettre des recommandations.

-Understanding the experience of parents caregiving for adult veterans injured through service Heidi Cramm, PhD Queen's University True Patriot Love Completed
+Understanding the experience of parents caregiving for adult veterans injured through service Heidi Cramm, PhD Queen's University True Patriot Love Foundation Completed

 Project Description